dgrmunch/alda-tabs/README.md

 **So the fret number would be `0` in the six positions of the sequence.**

-### How do we write this in Alda?
+### How would we write this in Alda?

+We would need to know the note equivalents of each position and:

-1. We can write the octave and the note, one after another:
+1. We would write the octave and the note, one after another:

 ```
 guitar: o4 e o3 b o3 g o3 d o2 a o2 e
 ```

-2. We can write just the initial octave and increasing/decreasing it when it is needed:
+2. Or we would write just the initial octave increasing/decreasing it when needed:

 ```
 guitar: o4 e/>b/g/d/<<a/e